opentargets/target_safety/README.md

   - `known_target_safety`: Calls the script `known_target_safety.py` which parses the manually curated spreadsheets (from OT google drive) with targets with known safety risk information.
 Produces the file `known_target_safety.json` in the intermediate output folder (not produced unless rule explicitly called).

-  - `significant_AEs_by_target_MonteCarlo`: Calls the script `openFDA_MonteCarlo_target.R` that takes as input a pre-processed json file with the openFDA adverse event data (FAERS) (Open Targets filters applied, see relevant [documentation](https://github.com/opentargets/platform-etl-openfda-faers)) and calculates the significance of each event occurring for each **target** using a modified version of the openFDA's own [LRT method](https://openfda.shinyapps.io/LRTest/_w_c5c2d04d/lrtmethod.pdf).
+  - `significant_AEs_by_target_MonteCarlo`: Calls the script `openFDA_MonteCarlo_target.R` that takes as input a pre-processed json file with the openFDA adverse event data (FAERS) (Open Targets filters applied, see relevant [github repository](https://github.com/opentargets/platform-etl-openfda-faers)) and calculates the significance of each event occurring for each **target** using a modified version of the openFDA's own [LRT method](https://openfda.shinyapps.io/LRTest/_w_c5c2d04d/lrtmethod.pdf).
 Produces the file `significant_AEs_by_target.csv` in the data folder (always produced, as it is required for the `clinical_findings` section).

   - `FDA_AEs_by_target`: Calls the script `FDA_AEs_per_target.py` that reformats the csv output from the rule `significant_AEs_by_target_MonteCarlo` into a json file with ENSEMBL gene ids as keys and sorts the events by the event log-likelihood ratio (llr) in descending order.
 Produces the file `adverse_effects_per_target.json` in the intermediate output folder (not produced unless rule explicitly called).